RFID document search system

 Inquiry

-How does an RFID system work for document retrieval?
+How does an RFID document search system work?

 Data security in accordance with Directive (EU) 2022/2555 on measures for a high common level of cybersecurity across the Union (NIS2 Directive).